Rakesh9100/CalcDiverse/Calculators/Water-TDS-Calculator/README.md

-# <p align="center">WATER TDS Calculator</p>
+# <p align="center">Water TDS Calculator</p>

 ## Description :-

-Calculates the tds vale of a given water sample and classifies it as fresh, brackish,saline or highly saline sample.
+Calculates the TDS value of a given water sample and classifies it as a fresh, brackish, saline, or highly saline sample.

 ## Tech Stacks :-